We welcome everybody to Dadford Road, camping near Silverstone.

 DISABLED BADGES & ELECTRIC SCOOTERS

-If you have a disabled badge then we will try and park you nearest our exit.
+If you have a disabled badge then we will try and park you nearest our exit, but just can not promise what might be available as the site can get very busy.

-However our site requires a walk on a main road with NO footway.
+However you also need to be aware our site requires a walk on a main road with NO footway.
 This means walking on the grass verge.
 This is a countryside verge, mown to some extent, but rough in places and up and down at drainage points

 This makes it very difficult for wheelchairs and push chairs. .
 It’s fine to walk along, just not an easy mission to push a pushchair or wheelchair.